-Should the faculty member and their Division Director disagree on the inclusion of professional development activities, the Division Director and faculty member may discuss the activities with the Tenure and Promotion Committee Chair.
+Should the faculty member and their Division Director disagree on inclusion of professional development activities, the Division Director and faculty member may discuss the activities with the Tenure and Promotion Committee Chair.
 If further mediation is required, the faculty member may enter an appeals process with the CEO/Dean.

 The following is a list of examples of typically acceptable types of professional development.
-This is not an exhaustive list.
+This is not an exhaustive list, and inclusion of these activities on a PDP does not guarantee approval.

-- Degree and certificate programs - Undergraduate- and graduate-level coursework meeting the guidance provided by CBA Article 10.1.I.4 (above) - Trainings offered through the Teaching and Learning Center related to instruction or student support - Asynchronous training modules - Mandatory training required by the campus that relates to instruction or student support (not including compliance training-see below); e.g., Indian Ed for All, assessment training

-- Conference attendance - Presentations: - First time presenting: faculty members may claim up to three times the presentation length as professional development hours plus the actual presentation time - Subsequent presentations: faculty members may claim the presentation length plus one hour of preparation time - Training required for program accreditation - Training required for maintaining professional licenses or certifications, e.g., CPR training for healthcare areas - Serving in a leadership capacity (e.g., on a board or advisory committee) of a professional organization related to one's instructional area - Participation in webinars related to one's instructional area - Publication of a manuscript or article (see Appendix A) - Leading off-site campus activities with students (e.g., community performances, attending conferences with students) that go beyond the requirements of assigned courseloads
+- Degree and certificate programs - Undergraduate- and graduate-level coursework meeting the guidance provided by CBA Article 10.1.I.4 (above) - Trainings offered through the Teaching and Learning Center related to instruction or student support - Asynchronous training modules - Mandatory training required by the campus that relates to instruction or student support (not including compliance training-see below); e.g., Indian Ed for All, assessment training - Conference attendance/presentations - Training required for program accreditation - Training required for maintaining professional licenses or certifications, e.g., CPR training for healthcare areas - Serving in a leadership capacity (e.g., on a board or advisory committee) of a professional organization related to one's instructional area - Participation in webinars related to one's instructional area - Publication of a manuscript or article (see Appendix A) - Leading off-site campus activities with students (e.g., community performances, attending conferences with students) that go beyond the requirements of assigned courseloads